 Leadership Overview

-Wake County has 9 executives leading key functions including strategy, finance, operations, technology, and communications.
+Wake County has 9 executives leading key functions including strategy, operations, finance, human resources, communications, and information technology.

 Leadership Roles at Wake County